Lukas-T-W/SIGWfast/README.md

 and a working C++ compiler.

 ## Installation

-Download SIGWfast.zip.
+To use SIGWfast, download the repository as a .zip file.
 After decompression the necessary files and directory structure are already in place in the parent directory.

 ## User guide